DanWahlin/AngularJSEndToEndCourseCode/readme.md

-To create the lab code do the following:
+To build the labs do the following:

 1. Download the code and extract it to your machine (or use git).